giuspillo/giuspillo.github.io/content/authors/admin/_index.md

 My main research areas are Knowledge-aware and Multi-modal Recommender Systems, but I'm also interested to NLP and Environmental Sustainability of AI models.

 Check-out my publications if you're interesed in my research!

+I'm passionate about video games, especially JRPGs like Final Fantasy, Kingdom Hearts, and the Persona series, though I also enjoy any story-driven game that immerses me in its narrative.
+Music is another big part of my life—I have a particular love for Italian conscious hip-hop.
+You can check out two of my favorite playlists [here](https://open.spotify.com/playlist/3cyrrvO4NQJ2QltWZj9fcQ?si=25fd11eda6904e6d) and [here](https://open.spotify.com/playlist/6XD8FRafFYVe7VOjbssWgQ?si=0e8ff73cc351401a).
+When I'm not gaming or exploring music, I like to dabble in drumming—though I’ll admit I’m more enthusiastic than skilled!